-The total expense ratio (TER) is the percentage of the Fund's average assets under management that has been used to pay the Fund's operating expenses over the past year.
-The TER includes the annual management fees that have been charged (both the fee at benchmark and any performance component charged), trading costs (including brokerage, STT, STRATE and insider trading levy), VAT and other expenses.
+The TER is the percentage of the Fund's average assets under management that has been used to pay the Fund's operating expenses over the past year.
+The TER includes the annual management fees that have been charged (both the fee at benchmark and any performance component charged), trading costs (including brokerage, STT, STRATE and FSB Investor Protection Levy), VAT and other expenses.
 Since unit trust expenses vary, the current TER cannot be used as an indication of future TERs.
-All Allan Gray performance figures are quoted after the deduction of costs incurred within the Fund so the TER is not a new cost.
+The Fund's performance figures are quoted after the deduction of costs incurred within the Fund so the TER is not a new cost.
 A higher TER ratio does not necessarily imply a poor return, nor does a low TER imply a good return.
 Instead, when investing, the investment objective of the Fund should be aligned with the investor's objective and compared against the performance of the Fund.
 TERs should then be used to evaluate whether the Fund performance offers value for money.